Disagreements among Christians

 In context, Paul was writing about a group of Christians who believed that Christians should only vegetables, and not eat any meat (v.
 2).
 This vegetable-only teaching is wrong according to the Bible!
 Yet, it does not contradict the Gospel.
 Hence, it is a wrong teaching, but not a false teaching.
 Paul instructed the Roman Christians to accept these vegetable-only Christians, and not to quarrel with them over their opinions.

-A person who believes the true Gospel is still saved even if he believes a wrong teaching.
+If a person believes a wrong teaching, he is still saved as long as he believes the true Gospel; he is still a true Christian.
 We should not judge or despise other Christians just because they have wrong ideas (vv.
 3–4, 10).
-Rather, we should accept them as fellow Christians as long as they believe the true Gospel.

 Conclusion